 The latest statistics from the DVSA show that the driving test pass rate is just 47.9% - meaning around half of learner drivers needed more practice in order to pass!
 Ours and the DVSA’s guidance touches on some ways to check if you’re ready, and some ways to get in some extra practice!

-1. You’ve been given the go ahead
+You’ve been given the go ahead

-Of course there are times when you may feel ready but your instructor hasn’t given you the go ahead – that’s ok too!
-Speak to your instructor and explain how you’re feeling.
-They’ll then talk through with you if they think you’re good to go or not.
+One of the best ways to know when you’re ready to take your test is if your instructor approves.
+Of course, there are times when you may feel ready, but your instructor hasn’t given you the go ahead – that’s ok too!
+Speak to your instructor and explain how you’re feeling, they’ll then be able to pinpoint areas you can work on.

-2. Mock tests are a big help!
+Mock tests are a big help!

-4. Don’t fear failure
+Don’t fear failure

-5. Your instructor eases off
+Your instructor eases off

 We asked a few driving instructors how they can tell if a learner is ready to take their test!
 Check out what they said below:

 “When you’re driving quite happily and your driving instructor is sitting at your side, watching you, without saying a word!
 When you can safely make your own decisions and know they are correct.
 When you can follow road signs and a satnav with ease ” – Pennie Sue Alexander

-“When at the end of a drive, there is little to discuss, and then for the next few drives when they (the pupil) consistently and calmly make safe judgements and decisions!” – Kate Newton
+“When at the end of a drive, there is little to discuss, and then for the next few drives when they (the pupil) consistently and calmly make safe judgments and decisions!” – Kate Newton